ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/_index.md

 prerequisites:
 - A computer capable of running Unity.
 Instructions are for Windows, but could be adapted to other platforms
-- If deploying to an Android device, you will need an Android mobile device and a USB cable to connect it to your computer.
+- For deploying to an Android device, you will need an Android mobile device and a USB cable to connect it to your computer.
 The device must support at least Android 8 and include a 64-bit processor

 author_primary: Arm